bugii/SME-Group1/README.md

 }
 ```

-Note however, that for the amount of projects we analyzed, 2TB of storage was not enough and thus we had to clean up our images after some time in order to be able to continue the analysis.
+Note however, that for the amount of projects we analyzed, 2TB of storage was not enough and thus we had to clean up our docker images after some time in order to be able to continue the analysis.

 Our script runs an analysis on the docker-compose.yml file for each project.
-This file stores all the relevant information we require.
+This file stores all the relevant information we need.
 What is most important in our case are the fields "image", "build", and "depends_on" inside "services".
 A complete specification of the docker-compose file can be found [here](https://docs.docker.com/compose/).
 An example of such a file looks like this:

 ```yaml